jllpons/xarxa/docs/Scripts.md

 #### Description

-Given a KEGG organism code, fetches all the relations for each pathway in the organism.
+Given a KEGG organism code:
+1. Fetches the KGML file for each pathway belonging to the organism.
+2. Extracts all the relations for each pathway.

 #### Usage